blind-computing/blind-computing-archive/README.md

 ------ | -----------
 master | _currently_ the main branch of the project.
 It holds the new, rewritten version of the site. mysql-file | contains an __sql dump__ of the database.
-I try to keep this up-to-date, but it doesn't always happen, so if you find something on the site that's not in the .sql file, please __let me know by opening an issue or via [email](mailto:mikeybuchan@hotmail.co.uk)__. old-version | Holds the extremely old PHP version of the site before the first rewrite.
+I try to keep this up-to-date, but it doesn't always happen, so if you find something on the site that's not in the .sql file, please __let me know by opening an issue or via [email](mailto:mikeybuchan@hotmail.co.uk)__. nginx-conf | contains __most__ of the nginx configuration files used to run the site. old-version | Holds the extremely old PHP version of the site before the first rewrite.
 This is a __protected branch__ and should _not_ be tampered with. rewrite-2018-01-9 | The old __bash based__ version of the site.
 This is also a protected branch that should _not_ be messed with.